 Do you find yourself at a loss when it comes to decorating your new construction home?
 I get it, when I purchased our current home as a new build, I was so excited and ready to move in, unpack and put my stamp of personality into the house.
 Little did I know that I’d have such a hard time making decisions with such a big, blank, open canvas.
 Decorating can feel overwhelming when you realize you’ll be decorating from scratch.
 There’s SO much to do, it can feel overwhelming when you don’t know where to start.
 Maybe you’ve felt the same?
 Well, if you have, I’ve got some good news for you.
 I’m going to share exactly how you can move past that overwhelmed stage and start turning that big empty box of a house into a home with personality.
-But before we get started, go ahead and grab my FREE Home Styling Cheat Sheets.
-They break down exactly what you need to beautifully style any area of your home.
+But before we get started, go ahead and join my FREE Decorating Made Easy Challenge.
+You’ll learn the tricks to easily decorate your home, even if you don’t have an eye for design.
 Now let’s get started.

 Where to Start When Decorating a House

 Get inspired – When we purchased our current home, I had a staged model home to look to for inspiration when it came time to decorate.
 This gave me at least a point of reference on what the home would look like when I decorated it.
 But if you don’t have a staged model home to draw inspiration from, there are other ways to get your creative juices flowing.
 You can visit other model homes or open houses and take pictures of rooms that look similar to the space that you plan to decorate.